Taíno: DNA of Taíno descendants

-In 2018, a DNA study mapped the genome of the tooth belonging to an 8th- to 10th–century woman from the Bahamas.
-"Comparing the ancient Bahamian genome to those of contemporary Puerto Ricans, the researchers found that they were more closely related to the ancient Taíno than any other indigenous group in the Americas."
-The research team compared the genome to 104 Puerto Ricans who participated in the 1000 Genomes Project (2008), who had 10 to 15 percent Indigenous American ancestry, which was "closely related to the ancient Bahamian genome."
+In 2018, a DNA study mapped the genome of a tooth belonging to an 8th- to 10th–century "ancient Taíno" woman from the Bahamas.
+The research team compared the genome to 104 Puerto Ricans who participated in the 1000 Genomes Project (2008), who had 10 to 15 percent Indigenous American ancestry.
+The results suggested they were more "closely related to the ancient Bahamian genome" than to any other Indigenous American group.

-DNA evidence shows that a large proportion of the current populations of the Greater Antilles have Taíno ancestry, with 61% of Puerto Ricans, up to 30% of Dominicans, and 33% of Cubans having mitochondrial DNA of Taíno origin.
+Although most do not identify as such, DNA evidence suggests that a large proportion of the current populations of the Greater Antilles have Taíno ancestry, with 61% of Puerto Ricans, up to 30% of Dominicans, and 33% of Cubans having mitochondrial DNA of Indigenous origin.
+Some groups have reportedly maintained Taíno or indio customs to some degree.

-Sixteen autosomal studies of peoples in the Spanish-speaking Caribbean and its diaspora (mostly Puerto Ricans) have shown that between 10–20% of their DNA is indigenous.
-Some individuals have slightly higher scores, and others have lower scores, or no indigenous DNA at all.
-A recent study of a population in eastern Puerto Rico, where the majority of persons tested claimed Taíno ancestry and pedigree, showed that they had 61% mtDNA (distant maternal ancestry) from the Taíno, and 0% Y-chromosome DNA (distant paternal ancestry) from the indigenous people.
-This demonstrated the anticipated creole population formed from the Taíno, Spanish and Africans.
+Sixteen autosomal studies of peoples in the Spanish-speaking Caribbean and its diaspora (mostly Puerto Ricans) have shown that between 10% and 20% of their DNA is Indigenous.
+Some individuals have slightly higher scores, and others have lower scores or no Indigenous DNA at all.
+A recent study of a population in eastern Puerto Rico, where the majority of persons tested claimed Taíno ancestry, showed that they had 61% mtDNA (distant maternal ancestry) from Indigenous peoples and 0% Y-chromosome DNA (distant paternal ancestry) from the Indigenous people.
+This suggests part of the Creole population descends from unions between Taíno women and European or African men.

-Histories of the Caribbean commonly describe the Taíno as extinct, due to being killed off by disease, slavery, and war with the Spaniards.
-Some present-day residents of the Caribbean self-identify as Taíno, and claim that Taíno culture and identity have survived into the present.
-Groups advocating this point of view are known as Neo-Taínos, and are also established in the Puerto Rican communities located in New Jersey and New York.
-A few Neo-Taíno groups are pushing not only for recognition, but respect for their cultural assets.

-A genetic study published in 2018 provided some evidence of a present-day Caribbean population being related to the Taínos.
-DNA was extracted from a tooth of a 1,000-year-old female skeleton found in Preacher's Cave on Eleuthera, and the genetic results show that she is most closely related to present-day Arawakan speakers from northern South America.
-The study's authors write that this demonstrates continuity between pre-contact populations and present-day Latino populations in the Caribbean.
-Today, Taínos from places such as the diaspora in the United States and the islands, are gathering together.